Wendell Ford: United States Senate

 As he had as governor of Kentucky, Ford gave attention to improving the efficiency of government.
-While serving on the Joint Committee on Printing during the One Hundred First and One Hundred Third Congresses, he saved the government millions of dollars in printing costs by printing in volume and using recycled paper.
-In 1998, Virginia senator John Warner sponsored the Wendell H. Ford Government Publications Reform Act of 1998; Ford signed on as a co-sponsor.
-The bill would have eliminated the Joint Committee on Printing, distributing its authority and functions among the Senate Rules Committee, the House Oversight Committee, and the administrator of the Government Printing Office.
+While serving on the United States Congressional Joint Committee on Printing during the 101st and 103rd United States Congresses, he saved the government millions of dollars in printing costs by printing in volume and using recycled paper.
+In 1998, Republican U.S. Senate member John Warner from Virginia sponsored the Wendell H. Ford Government Publications Reform Act of 1998; Ford signed on as a co-sponsor.
+The bill would have eliminated the United States Congressional Joint Committee on Printing, distributing its authority and functions among the Senate Rules Committee, the United States House Committee on Oversight and Government Reform, and the administrator of the United States Government Printing Office.
 It would also have centralized government printing services and penalized government agencies who did not make their documents available to the printing office to be printed.
 Opponents of the bill cited the broad powers granted to the printing office and concerns about the erosion of copyright protection.
-The bill was reported favorably out of committee, but was squeezed from the legislative calendar by issues related to the impending impeachment of Bill Clinton.
+The bill was reported favorably out of committee, but was squeezed from the legislative calendar by issues related to the impending Impeachment of Bill Clinton.
 Warner did not return to his chairmanship of the Joint Committee on Printing in the next congress, Ford retired from the Senate, and the bill was not re-introduced.

-Later life
+Later life, illness and death

 Ford chose not to seek a fifth term in 1998, and retired to Owensboro.
-In 1998 he was named an Honorary Member of the American Library Association.
-He worked for a time as a consultant to Washington lobbying and law firm Dickstein Shapiro Morin & Oshinsky.
-At the time of his retirement, Ford was the longest-serving senator in Kentucky history.
+In 1998 he was awarded American Library Association Honorary Membership.
+He worked for a time as a consultant to Washington lobbying and law firm Dickstein Shapiro.
+At the time of his retirement, Ford was the longest-serving U.S. Senate member in Kentucky history.
 In January 2009, Mitch McConnell surpassed Ford's mark of 24 years in the Senate.

-In August 1978, the US 60 bypass around Owensboro was renamed the Wendell H. Ford Expressway.
+In August 1978, the U.S. Route 60 bypass around Owensboro was renamed the Wendell H. Ford Expressway.
 The Western Kentucky Parkway was also renamed the Wendell H. Ford Western Kentucky Parkway during the administration of Governor Paul E. Patton.
 In 2009, Ford was inducted into the Kentucky Transportation Hall of Fame.

-Later in life, Ford taught politics to the youth of Owensboro from the Owensboro Museum of Science and History, which houses a replica of his Senate office.
+Later in life, Ford taught politics to the youth of Owensboro from the Owensboro Museum of Science and History, which houses a replica of his U.S. Senate office.

 On July 19, 2014, the Messenger-Inquirer reported that Ford had been diagnosed with lung cancer.

-Ford died at his home on January 22, 2015, at the age of 90 from lung cancer, and was buried at Rosehill Elmwood Cemetery.
+Ford died from lung cancer at his home on January 22, 2015, at age 90.
+He was interred at Rosehill Elmwood Cemetery.